Universal Television: Universal Television (original iteration)

 In 1967, Grant Tinker, formerly employee of NBC was hired to join the studio.
 He held the position for two years, until he left in 1969 to join 20th Century-Fox Television, and later that year, had to start MTM Enterprises.
 He subsequently left Fox in 1971 due to conflicts with running MTM.

+During the 1970s and 1980s, Universal Television produced shows such as Baretta, The Rockford Files, Murder, She Wrote, Miami Vice, The Equalizer, The Incredible Hulk, Battlestar Galactica, Buck Rogers in the 25th Century, Knight Rider, The A-Team, Simon & Simon and Magnum, P.I., many of which received critical acclaim and several TV movie spin-offs after their cancellations.

 In 1980, Bud Austin has received a production contract with Universal Television to produce television series.
-One of the more notable and legendary contracts was writer/producer Dick Wolf, whose Universal association began in 1986 with Miami Vice, then writing for several more shows before creating the hit Law & Order franchise.
+One of the more notable contracts was writer/producer Dick Wolf, whose Universal association began in 1986 with Miami Vice, then writing for several more shows before creating the hit Law & Order franchise.
 In 1987, Universal Television, which by then, was the leading producers in prime time television programming, decided to have six pilots committed for network production value, plus three series for the 1987–88 season, which included development deals with people who already contracted with Universal.

-In 1990, MCA/Uni TV began the Law & Order franchise.
+In 1990, MCA/Universal Television began the Law & Order franchise.
 In 1991, Tom Thayer was named president of the Universal Television arm.
 In 1993, former Warner Bros.
 Television senior vice president of production employee Steven J. Papazian joined Universal Television as vice president of production.
 In 1992, Universal Television signed a deal with several newer talent, plus some returning and existing talent that were offered at the studio, including Ivan Reitman, David Burke, John Leekley and R.J.
 Stewart.
 In 1993, St. Clare Entertainment, a company owned by John Landis had reupped its contract at both MCA TV, MTE and Universal Television, three of the encompassing TV units of MCA via the MCA TV Group.
 In 1994, Universal Television made a financing partnership with ABC to help them fund the show Blue Skies.